 Poblano pepper and red pepper

-A few pantry staple ingredients for the dressing
+A few pantries staple ingredients for the dressing

 Please, save the cobs for my next recipe!!!